 1John 4:16(NLT) tells us, “We know how much God loves us, and we have put our trust in his love.
 God is love, and all who live in love live in God, and God lives in them.”
 This is why we have to get this love thing right.
 If we’re tipping over to the obsession side of things, love is no longer present.
 That’s because obsession is a form of fear, and fear is the aesthesis of love.
 The two are polar opposites, so much so that God tells us in 1John 4:18 that there is absolutely no fear in love, because love cancels out fear—just wipes it out—demolishes it.
 Flip the switch, and the same is true about fear.
 Fear cancels out love.

 Jesus Christ tells us in Matthew 6:33 to seek the Kingdom of God and His righteousness first.
 It’s must be our primary step before we think to do anything else.
-Instead of doing this, a whole lot of us seek the love of a person first.
+But instead of seeking God as our primary step, a whole lot of us seek the love of a person first.
 This is the number one sign that we’re headed for trouble.
 We can never look to a human being to give us what only God can give.
 Many of us have big, gaping holes in our souls.
 Either because we weren’t loved and nurtured well as kids, or we were wounded in places that haven’t yet healed.
 Whatever the case, we sometimes look for those holes to be filled in the wrong way and by the wrong source.
-The remedy is to choose love.
+The remedy is to choose God’s love by being committed to live by the example of Christ.

 God has given us the ability to make choices that keep us on the right path of His love.
 Some of us have ferocious appetites for emotional nourishment, but we can’t let it make us dependent on harmful and parasitical relationships.
 As one of God’s children, you owe it to yourself not to try and feast off crumbs.
 You want to be able to love in a healthy way, so that you receive it in a healthy way.
-Get on solid footing and choose to love God, the ONE who loved you first.
+Get on solid footing and choose the love of God in Christ!
+He’s the ONE who loved you first.
 His love heals, restores, renews, creates, and produces good things.
 Choose to accept God’s love in your empty places, and let Him teach and help you steer clear of obsession. ■

 Holy Bible, New Living Translation, copyright © 1996, 2004, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers Inc., Carol Stream, Illinois 60188.
 All rights reserved.